Having a subscriber email list for your business is a good thing, but do you have a targeted email list.

 Here are some article resource box examples that will double as guest posts resource boxes.

-As I mentioned before, getting subscribers on your list isn’t the tough part, it’s getting the most qualified subscribers, the ones directly targeted to what you have to offer.
+Getting subscribers on your list isn’t the tough part, it’s getting the most qualified subscribers, those directly targeted to what you have to offer.